stephenpearson/kitchen-oci/README.md

 ## Installing the gem

 You must install the gem into whatever Ruby is used to run kitchen.
-On a workstation this will likely be the ChefDK environment.
-To switch to ChefDK if you haven't already:
+On a workstation this will likely be the Chef Workstation environment.
+To switch to Chef Workstation if you haven't already:

 ```bash
 eval "$(chef shell-init bash)"